 What does the rent include?

-The rent is exclusive of water, gas, electricity and council tax, which are payable by you directly to the council/utility company.
-For our properties at Browns Green in Birmingham there is a district heating system which is operated by us so monthly payments for heat/hot water are due in addition to the rent.
+The rent does not include water,charges, gas (where relevant) , electricity or council tax, which are payable by you directly to the council/utility company.
+For our properties at Browns Green in Birmingham there is a district heating system which is operated by us and fixed monthly payments for heat/hot water are due in addition to the rent.

-Do I have to tell Evenbrook if someone moves in with me or leaves the property?
+Do I have to tell Evenbrook if someone is moving in, has moved in or leaves the property?

-Yes, you must tell Evenbrook immediately if someone moves in to the property with you or leaves the property.
+Yes, you must tell Evenbrook immediately if you plan for someone to move-in BEFORE they move-in to the property or when a tenant or occupier no longer lives there.
 This applies whether they are named on the tenancy agreement or not.